Customer Understanding Testing

 This creates a clear framework for testing what customers need to understand before any customer testing begins.

-Our approach includes:
+Our approach can include:

 Why our approach works